jxtngx/jxtngx/README.md

 Hi!
-I'm Justin, and I'm focused on AI with Meta's Llama, Llama Stack, PyTorch, and React.
+I'm Justin, and I'm focused on AI with Meta's Llama, torchtune, Llama Stack, and React.